 I have a bachelor’s degree in English literature with a minor in sociology.
 At college I also did coursework in marketing and psychology.

 Other degrees/certificates include an associate’s degree in graphic design, a Permaculture Design Certificate (actually several different ones), and a certificate in Earth Based Vocations with a focus on solar cooking/renewable energy.

+My natural habitat is dense urban settings with plenty of intelligent, creative neighbors.
+And lots of greenery, particularly native and edible landscaping!
 For 10 years I lived in a 19-foot travel trailer in south Austin, which I named the MicroPalace.
-For most of my life I have lived in adorable tiny apartments.
+For most of my adult life I have lived in tiny urban apartments.

 I grew up in a Navy family, and between duty stations, the five of us traveled the country by car, visiting the national parks and other wild spaces that ultimately sparked my eco-activism.

 I’m on fire for ultra-low-footprint living, and I’m a “connector” who naturally brings ideas and people together.

 Feel free to email me questions or comments about my blog, or low-footprint living in general.
 You’re welcome to suggest topics for me to blog about, though I can’t promise I’ll cover every topic suggested.

 You can also contact me for permaculture design services.
 I offer a variety of permaculture-based services, from site design to home organizing to life-coaching, at fees affordable to people of all income levels.